jeraman/insertions/osx/README.md

 If you're having problems, make sure you have picked a valid video, and that its link is correctly pasted into the "video.txt" file.

 ## Step 2: Modify it!
-For this step, you'll need to configure both *video* and *audio*.
+For this step, you'll need first to configure both *video* and *audio*.
+Then, you will be able to insert basic media on the video such as overlaying images and sound.
+This step is represented by picture (b).

 ### Configuring video
-Now, it's time to modify the video!

-For that, we are going to use the Open-broadcast software (OBS).
-A full tutorial is beyond the scope of this tutorial, you can find [several on youtube](https://www.youtube.com/watch?v=LX04mw_xG6A).
-It's enough to say here that it is: **open source** (i.e. free, and community driven), **powerful** (i.e. allows you to easily add images, sound, and other things to your video), and really **easy to use** (you can learn how to use only by trying it out).
+Here, we are going to use the Open-broadcast software (OBS).
+A full explanation of OBS is beyond the scope of this tutorial, you can find [several on youtube](https://www.youtube.com/watch?v=LX04mw_xG6A).
+It's enough to say here that it is:
+1. **Open source** (i.e. free, and community driven);
+2. **Powerful** (i.e. allows you to easily add images, sound, and other things to your video); and
+3. **Easy to use** (you can learn how to use only by trying it out).

+Roughly, the more familiar you are with it, the more sophisticated are the insertions you can do with it.
+In this tutorial, we'll stick to very the basics.

 This is how OBS should look like: